Everyday Is a Jury of our Peers

 People LIKE to judge.
 Especially when they feel superior to the person they are judging!

-And suddenly, as a US citizen with a driver’s license, I’m picked for jury duty and I quickly note how many other people suddenly do NOT want to judge anyone else.
+as a US citizen with a driver’s license, I’m picked for jury duty and I quickly note how many other people suddenly do NOT want to judge anyone else.
 How many excuses can one person come up with to “get out of jury duty”?
 I had originally asked to be excused months before because the trial would have decimated my plans for Winter Solstice and our perfectly timed Burning Bowl Ritual.
 I was happy to be called any other time, and I was called back several times after that, with several postponements from the court, before I finally was selected for a personal injury case four months later.

 It was…enlightening…and not in a good way.
 I walked out feeling tainted and disgusted.
 I had done my duty and had sat in judgment of my peers, but my judgment wasn’t complete.
 I was not allowed by law to consider certain things I observed, and other testimony was stricken and we were told we couldn’t consider it.
 This, for me, was agony.
 I had to make a decision I did not fully agree with because I had to base my judgment on a limited number of facts.